Double Bogey and Blow-Up Holes

 Also known as: blow-up hole, disaster hole

-A double bogey is two strokes over par on a hole; a "blow-up hole" is the more casual term for any hole that goes much worse than that, and learning to limit blow-up holes is usually the single biggest lever a beginner has for lowering their score.
+A double bogey is two strokes over par on a hole.
+A "blow-up hole" is the more casual term for any hole that goes much worse than that, and learning to limit blow-up holes is usually the single biggest lever a beginner has for lowering their score.

 Example